Advertiser Disclosure

 How Much Does Global Entry Cost?

-To sign up for Global Entry, you must pay a $120 one-time fee (as of October 1, 2024), which is required with your application and must be paid at the time of application submission through the Trusted Traveler Program (TTP) system.
+To sign up for Global Entry, you must pay a one-time fee of $120, which is required with your application and must be paid at the time of application submission through the Trusted Traveler Program system.
 You can pay by credit card or by electronic bank transfer.
 If you’re rejected from the program for any reason, you will not get your $120 back.

 Many of the most popular premium travel rewards credit cards offer credits to offset the cost of a Global Entry membership.
-You can get your fee paid for by having cards such as The Platinum Card® from American Express, the Capital One Venture X Rewards Credit CardInformation collected independently.
-Not reviewed by Capital One., or the Chase Sapphire Reserve® in your wallet.
+You can get your fee paid for by having cards such as the Platinum Card® from American Express, the Capital One Venture X Rewards Credit Card, or the Chase Sapphire Reserve®.
 While all of these cards come with hefty annual fees, they make up for it in perks such as lounge access, elite status, and travel credits.
-In this case, the 3 cards mentioned above offer a $120 statement credit for a Global Entry membership once every 4 years (as of October 1, 2024).
+These cards offer a $120 statement credit for a Global Entry membership once every 4 years.

-If you already have Global Entry, your authorized users can also utilize your account’s 1 Global Entry credit when paying with your Amex Platinum card, Chase Sapphire Reserve card, or Capital One Venture X card, or you can pay for the application for a family member or friend.
+If you already have Global Entry, your additional Amex Platinum cardholders or authorized users can use your account’s Global Entry credit when paying with your Amex Platinum card, Chase Sapphire Reserve card, or Capital One Venture X card, or you can pay for the application for a family member or friend.

-And remember, along with Global Entry approval, members get complimentary access to the TSA PreCheck Trusted Traveler Program, which normally costs $78.
+Along with Global Entry approval, members get complimentary access to the TSA PreCheck Trusted Traveler Program, which costs up to $85.

 Alternatives to Global Entry